alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ### **OPTIONAL** Conversational Metadata

-Whether per-conversation "group" metadata, such as "group titles", "group topics", "group icons", or "group participant lists" constitute PCASM, is a choice for the E2ESM Solution, but that choice **MUST** be made apparent to participants.
+Whether per-conversation "group" metadata, such as "group titles", "group topics", "group icons", or "group participant lists" constitute PCASM, is a choice for the E2ESM software, but that choice **MUST** be made apparent to participants.

 ### Non-PCASM